Overview

 Description

-The Protestant Church of Tabriz remains an active place of worship, where Assyrians gather for their religious rituals.
-Worship services are conducted in three languages: Neo-Aramaic, Persian, and English, reflecting the diverse linguistic heritage of the congregation.
+The Protestant Church of Tabriz continues to serve as an active place of worship.
+Religious services are conducted in Neo-Aramaic, Persian, and English, reflecting the linguistic and cultural heritage of the congregation.

 Visiting Hours

-As an active church and in light of the declining Assyrian population in Tabriz, the Protestant Church is not perpetually open to the public.
-Its doors are primarily unlocked during religious rituals and ceremonies, emphasizing its role as a sacred sanctuary for the faithful.
+Due to the declining Assyrian population and its status as an active church, the Protestant Church of Tabriz is not always open to the public.
+Visitors can access the church primarily during religious services or special ceremonies, emphasizing its continued role as a sacred sanctuary.